Skip to content

 With many wineries located within an hour or so of Bologna, why not take a day trip to a winery for a tasting?

-Whether you’re a connoisseur or simply enjoy sipping on delicious wines, going wine tasting near Bologna is a fantastic activity.
+Whether you’re a connoisseur or simply enjoy sipping on delicious wines, going wine tasting near Bologna is a fantastic way to escape to the countryside for the afternoon.

 Visiting Carpigiani Gelato University is a treat for any gelato lover.
 The university is located just outside of the city center and is considered the premier institution for learning the art of gelato making.
 Founded in 2003, the university has trained thousands of professionals and hobbyists in the art of gelato, sorbet, and pastry production.